Financial Results ZSE Group - Skupina ZSE

 ZSE Group

-ZSE Group’s non-current assets are mainly represented by distribution network valued at historical costs (while in individual financial statements of ZSD they were revalued at fair value at unbundling in 2007).
-Current assets comprise mainly trade receivables related to supply and distribution of electric energy and natural gas as well as provision of complex energetic products and services for customers.
+ZSE Group’s non-current assets are mainly represented by distribution network valued at historical costs (while in individual financial statements of ZSD they were revalued at fair value at unbundling in 2007) and non-current assets of the former VSEH group valued at fair value in 2023.
+Current assets mainly comprise trade receivables related to the supply and distribution of electric energy and natural gas as well as provision of complex energetic products and services for customers.

-Equity is represented mainly by share capital, legal reserve fund and retained earnings.
-Non-current liabilities are mainly related to the Euro Bond emission in 2013 in nominal value of EUR 630 million.
+Equity is mainly represented by share capital, legal reserve fund and retained earnings.
+Non-current liabilities are mainly related to the Euro Bond emission in 2018 in nominal value of EUR 315 million and long-term loans.
 Current liabilities comprise mainly trade payables related to supply and distribution of electric energy and natural gas as well as provision of complex energetic products and services for customers.

-Main source of ZSE Group’s revenue and EBITDA is the revenue from provision of distribution services in Western Slovakia and revenue from supply of electric energy and natural gas.
+Main source of ZSE Group’s revenue and EBITDA is the revenue from provision of distribution services in western and eastern Slovakia and revenue from supply of electric energy and natural gas.
 Majority of the revenue is regulated by Regulatory Office for Network Industries (RONI).

 Key Figures of ZSE Group as of December 31